 Childhood leukemia is often found as a result of symptoms.
 These signs become a cause for concern and eventually lead to a doctor’s visit.
 That’s why it’s a good idea to stay informed and know what to look for.

 If you’re wondering what are the early signs of childhood leukemia, first know that many of these symptoms can have other causes as well.
 Because leukemia begins in the bone marrow, symptoms of leukemia are typically caused by problems in the bone marrow.
 When leukemia builds up in the bone marrow, it can crowd out normal cells, and result in a lack of normal red blood cells, white blood cells, and blood platelets.
-The spread of leukemia cells may prevent bone marrow from creating healthy cells.
+The spread of leukemia cells may prevent bone marrow from creating healthy blood cells.
 Symptoms might also be caused by leukemia cells invading other areas of the body.

 1. Infections and Fever